 This black bean and roasted tomatillo soup is a delicious Mexican style soup!
 Its zesty flavor comes from roasting tomatillos with onions and garlic.

 It’s taken a while, but I finally love cooking.
-I used to be the impatient type, only wanting to cook for as little time as possible so I could enjoy the best part – the eating.
-Alex has always loved the process, so he’s had to drag me through it, helping me learn how to cut vegetables so that it’s soothing instead of maddening, helping me resist the urge to watch the pot until it boils, or hover over piping hot baked goodies asking whether they’re cool enough to sample yet.
-Thank goodness that’s worn off, little by little.
-I’m finally starting to understand the rhythm and waiting in cooking.
-Keep reading for what I learned about the rhythm of cooking in this delicious black bean and tomatillo soup.
+I used to be the impatient type.
+But Alex has always loved the process, so he’s helped me learn how to cut vegetables so that it’s soothing, resist the urge to watch the pot until it boils, and avoid over piping hot baked goodies asking whether they’re cool enough to sample yet.

 First, what are tomatillos?